cpuSonicatt/rulebook/out/games/fightthelandlord/rules.md

 ## Deal
 !rank: 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A, 2, Black Joker, Red Joker.

-Choose a dealer by any means.
+Choose a dealer by whichever means.

 Shuffle and deal 17 cards to each player.
 Place the remaining 3 cards aside face-down for later.